It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 People with schizotypal personality disorder tend to lead lonely lives.
-If you have intense social anxiety, it may be difficult for you to build relationships.
+If you have intense social anxiety, it may be challenging to build relationships.
 You can blame others for your discomfort in social situations.

 People with schizotypal personality disorder generally do not have psychotic symptoms.
 Hallucinations, delusions, and loss of contact with reality are the hallmarks of psychosis.

-This meaning can be in general or for the person experiencing the reference idea.
+This meaning can be general or for the person experiencing the reference idea.

-Unlike other personality disorders, schizotypal personality disorder appears to exist with a continuum of disorders that are part of the schizophrenia spectrum.
+Unlike other personality disorders, schizotypal personality disorder exists with a continuum of conditions part of the schizophrenia spectrum.

-Furthermore, schizotypal personality disorder appears more frequently in relatives of patients with schizophrenia than in relatives of controls.
+Furthermore, schizotypal personality disorder appears more frequently in patients with schizophrenia than in relatives of controls.

-For example, schizotypal personality disorder occurred significantly more often in high-risk adoptees (those with schizophrenic mothers) compared to low-risk adoptees (from mothers with non-schizophrenic spectrum disorders or without disorder).
+For example, schizotypal personality disorder occurred significantly more often in high-risk adoptees (those with schizophrenic mothers) than in low-risk adoptees (mothers with non-schizophrenic spectrum disorders or without infection).

 Research indicates that schizotypal patients with predominantly negative symptoms may be closer to the schizophrenia spectrum.